Hershey (HSY)

 AI Analysis | Feedback

-Kirk Tanner joined Hershey in August 2025, bringing over 30 years of experience in the food and beverage industry.
-Before his appointment at Hershey, he served as President and Chief Executive Officer of Wendy's.
-Prior to Wendy's, Tanner spent three decades at PepsiCo, Inc., where he was the Chief Executive Officer of PepsiCo Beverages North America, overseeing a $25 billion business with a diverse portfolio of brands such as Gatorade, Mountain Dew, and Celsius.
+Kirk Tanner joined The Hershey Company as President and CEO in August 2025.
+He brings over 30 years of experience in the food and beverage industry, driving strategic growth for iconic brands.
+Before joining Hershey, Tanner served as President and Chief Executive Officer of Wendy's.
+Prior to Wendy's, he spent three decades at PepsiCo, Inc., where he was Chief Executive Officer of PepsiCo Beverages North America, overseeing a $25 billion business that included brands such as Gatorade, Mountain Dew, and Celsius.
+His career at PepsiCo encompassed numerous leadership roles across various sectors and regions, including President and Chief Operating Officer, North America Beverages, and President, Global Foodservice.
+Tanner holds a bachelor's degree in accounting from the University of Utah.

-Andrew Archambault serves as President of Hershey's U.S. Confection business, where he is responsible for brand and commercial strategies, P&L oversight, and future portfolio building.
-He possesses nearly three decades of experience leading iconic consumer brands and brings deep expertise in business transformation, team development, and customer relationships.
-Prior to joining Hershey, Andrew held executive positions at major consumer companies.
+Andrew Archambault serves as President of Hershey's U.S. Confection business, where he is responsible for leading brand and commercial strategies and execution, P&L oversight, and building the future portfolio to advance the company's vision.
+He brings nearly three decades of experience leading iconic consumer brands, with deep expertise in business transformation, team development, and customer relationships.

 AI Analysis | Feedback